howtographql/howtographql/content/frontend/react-relay/3-mutations-creating-links.md

 ---
 title: "Mutations: Creating Links"
+pageTitle: "Updating Data using GraphQL Mutations with React & Relay"
 description: In this chapter, you'll learn how you can send mutations with Relay to enable user to create new links on the server.
 question: What's one of the major changes of Relay Modern compared to Relay Classic?
 answers: ["Detailled documentation and many code samples", "An imperative and more predictible mutation API", "Declaring data dependencies as fragments alongisde React components", "Relay Modern also includes a new server component"]